5 steps to developing an effective IP management process

 In a few countries, a granted patent may be converted into a utility model – again with time limits for doing so.

 The figure below is a graph based on information provided by the World Intellectual Property Organisation which shows the trend in the global number of utility model filings from 1985-2018.
-After a relatively long period of stagnation in utility model filings, from 2007 to date the number of filings has increased dramatically to more than 2.5 million applications worldwide in 2018.
+After a relatively long period of stagnation in utility model filings, from 2007 the number of filings has increased dramatically to more than 2.5 million applications worldwide in 2018.

 There are a number of interesting statistics, for example: